Gabriel Elorde

 Gabriel "Flash" Elorde (March 25, 1935 – January 2, 1985) was a Filipino professional boxer.
 He won the lineal super featherweight title in 1960.
 In 1963, he won the inaugural WBC and WBA super featherweight titles.
 He holds the record at super featherweight division for the longest title reign, spanning seven years.
 Elorde is considered one of the best Filipino boxers of all time along with eight-division champion Manny Pacquiao and Pancho Villa, flyweight champion in the 1920s.
 He was much beloved in the Philippines as a sports and cultural icon, being the first Filipino international boxing champion since middleweight champion Ceferino Garcia.

 Fighting style

 A southpaw, Flash Elorde was known for his boxing skills and speed.
 Writer Robert Lipsyte once described his style as the "subtle little temple-dancer moves".
-He studied Balintawak Eskrima from his father "Tatang" Elorde who was the Eskrima champion of Bohol, from whom he learned his footwork and maneuvers.
-Elorde's style from eskrima has been adopted by many boxers, including his friend Muhammad Ali, which influenced the out-boxer style of boxing.
+He learned Balintawak Eskrima from his father "Tatang" Elorde who was the Eskrima champion of Bohol, from whom he learned his footwork and maneuvers.
+Elorde's style, derived from eskrima, has been adopted by many boxers, including boxing legend and friend Muhammad Ali.